 Best Games With SLI Support

 We can but, considering more recent technological advances, there’s no need to do so.
 Having been outperformed by NVLink, SLI was quickly considered an obsolete technology.
 NVLink functions far more efficiently and aims to correct the mistakes made by SLI and, for the most part, it succeeds.

-Again, it’s important to emphasize that modern GPUs such as the RTX 3080 or more budget-friendly options like the RTX 2060 or RTX 2070 will still be an excellent option for almost any modern game.
+Again, it’s important to emphasize that modern GPUs such as the RTX 3080 or more economical options like the RTX 2060 or RTX 2070 will still be an excellent option for almost any modern game.

+Best Games With SLI Support